Offering new channels of revenue & a valuable way to connect with your ultimate customer

 Last year, Erin Schneider of Hilltop Community Farm in La Valle, Wisconsin, partnered with Mary Jo Borchardt of Five Green Acres in Poynette, Wisconsin, to pilot a two-part series of flower design and harvesting workshops at their respective farms.

 Called From Field to Vase, the gatherings sought to convene "a welcoming, creative, and instructional space for aspiring and seasoned florists looking to hone their skills, share ideas, tour working flower farms, and meet others in an environment of luminous inspiration and camaraderie," Erin says.

 The women credit planning and budgeting, not to mention setting a clear workshop theme for the success of their series, held on July 23 and October 1, both from 4–7 pm.
 The July workshop highlighted market bouquets and flower swags, while the early October workshop was dahlia-centric.
 Overall, 26 students attended, an even mix of growers and florists.
 Students paid $48 to attend and were asked to bring their own vessel and tools.

 Here are key lessons, shared by Erin:

-- Announce events at least two months in advance.
+- Announce events at least 2 months in advance.